saraclohisey/lab_handbook/Lab_Handbook.md

 In order to have confidence in our work, it is important that others are able to reproduce our results.
 Reproducible research is an essential component of science and an expectation for all projects coming out of the lab.

-#### Dry lab work

-To ensure reproducibility your analysis pipeline should be well organized and well documented.

-You will be provided with an institute lab book and it is institute policy to record your project progression in this.

-It is important to take extensive notes for each step of your analysis pipeline – this includes indicating any pre-processing of the data.

-It is also important to keep detailed notes on your experimental design.

-Your code should be clearly commented and in way that would be interpretable to someone else.

-All data, code and samples must be archived.

-All code should have tests.

-The lab has a Github Team (https://github.com/baillielab).
-Ask Kenny to invite you to this.

-Repositories should be kept clean and up to date.

-__Remember__: It might make sense to you now, but it won't in 6 months, 1 month....5 minutes?

-#### Wet lab work

-__Keep a record of everything in your lab book.__ This is institute policy.
-Ensure you use the content pages and ensure your lab book is regularly signed off by your lab book partner.

-Duplicates are _*necessary*_.
-One robust result is better than three unconvincing results.

-Templates for plate layouts, PCR mixtures, Plaque assay calculations are available in this repo.

-Design experiments with someone else, do not trust your experimental design until it has been verified.

-##### Organisation in the lab

-It is vitally important you keep a good record of your specialised reagents, especially expensive ones, and anything you create.
-For this reason we are implementing a systematic way of recording EVERYTHING.

-...
-...

-...

-EVERYTHING PEOPLE> EV.REE.THING.

-###### Freezers

-- Freezers are cold dark bottomless pits.
-Remember this.
-- Every lab member has a -20 C freezer drawer.
-It is your responsibility to keep your drawer organised and to know what is in there.
-- We also have a communal freezer, Unicorn.
-This freezer contains shared frozen reagents,

 ### Deadlines and Feedback